PoeBlu/lono/docs/_docs/erb/blueprint-structure.md

 app/scripts | Where your custom scripts go.
 Scripts in this folder get uploaded to s3 as a tarball during the `lono cfn deploy` command.
 Details are in the [App Scripts docs]({% link _docs/erb/app-scripts.md %}) app/user_data | Where you place your scripts meant to be used for user-data.
 Include them in your templates with the `user_data` helper method. demo.gemspec | Where the gem specs and dependencies are defined.
-Blueprints make use of the gem structure to handle dependencies.
-.meta/config.yml | Where the blueprint_name and blueprint_type is set.
-The blueprint name is determined here; not the gem name. seed/configs.rb | Where a setup script can be defined to work with `lono seed`.
+Blueprints make use of the gem structure to handle dependencies. seed/configs.rb | Where a setup script can be defined to work with `lono seed`.

 That hopefully gives you a basic idea of the blueprint directory structure.